Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening

 \section{Summary}

 We introduced several new methods for solving the futures opening auction problem.
 We showed that the problem can be modeled as a min cost flow problem with two hierarchical objectives.
 The primary objective is the surplus maximization and the secondary one is the volume maximization.
 This kind of problem can be solved efficiently by exploiting the properties of extreme point solutions, as it is done in Proposition~\ref{prop bilevel 2md} and Theorem~\ref{cor bilevel main result}.
 The resulting algorithm is very simple as it just computes a pair of primal dual optimal extreme points of a min cost flow problem with a weighted objective and then scales and rounds the dual solution.
 However, it is not only the simplest algorithm but also turned out to be the fastest one in our numerical tests.
-Furthermore, due to its short computing time it is well suited for real world applications.
+In those tests we also compared different standard solvers for solving the underlying optimization problems.
+The results suggest that the Lemon network simplex is the fastest one for this task.
+Due to the short computing times, our algorithm (with Lemon as a subroutine) is well suited for real-world applications.